 Equally to Victorian taste, this is Victory of Peace, or Love Breaking the Sword of Hate.
 The sculptor was Andrea Lucchesi (1860-1925), a London-based sculptor specializing in female nudes.
 The donor was the widow of a pottery manufacturer.
 Perhaps it was she who called for decorous draping.

 Parks in those days needed fulltime gardeners, and Slater in 1882 provided this gardener's cottage at the edge of the park.
 The longtime occupant was Thomas Edward Pearson, FRHS.
 Born in Cheshire in 1857, he had worked in Philadelphia, then emigrated to Tasmania in 1885 as foreman in charge of government grounds.
 He returned to England in 1893 but thought better of it and five years later left for New Zealand, where he was appointed landscape gardener in charge of the Rotorua Government Domain.
 In 1908 he was appointed park superintendent for Auckland, where he remained until 1930, serving concurrently as Landscape Designer for the New Zealand Tourist and Health Department.
-The building behind is part of the University of Auckland.
+The bit building behind the gardener's cottage is part of the University of Auckland.

 Here's one of the several houses built on lots carved out of the barracks property to pay for the park.
 It was built by John Smith, a draper, and was originally called Park House.
 A later owner, Arthur Nathan, renamed it Pembridge House, which certainly gives it the air of a peerage.

-A third house in this lineup of so-called Merchant's Houses, this is Sonoma and was built in 1878 on a lot purchased by a chemist named James Sharland.
+A third house in this lineup of so-called Merchant's Houses, this is Sonoma, built in 1878 on a lot purchased by a chemist named James Sharland.
 After his death, the house was taken over by his brother-in-law, Philip Philips, who for 25 years was the Auckland town clerk.
 It, too, became a boarding house, then flats until the 1950s, when it was taken over by Auckland University College.